OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/scalability_testing_and_tuning.rst

 Front-end (oned) Scalability
 -------------------------------------------

 This section focuses on the scale limits of oned, the controller component, for a single OpenNebula zone.
-The limits recommended here are associated with a given API load; you may consider reducing or increasing the limits based on your actual API requests.
+The limits recommended here are associated with a given API load, you may consider reducing or increasing the limits based on your actual API requests.
 Notice that the maximum number of servers (virtualization hosts) that can be managed by a single OpenNebula instance strongly depends on the performance and scalability of the underlying platform infrastructure, mainly the storage subsystem.
 The following results have been obtained with synthetic workloads that stress oned running on a physical server with the following specifications:

 +----------------------+---------------------------------------------------------+